laravel/docs/blade.md

 <a name="html-entity-encoding"></a>
 ### HTML Entity Encoding

-By default, Blade (and the Laravel `e` helper) will double encode HTML entities.
+By default, Blade (and the Laravel `e` function) will double encode HTML entities.
 If you would like to disable double encoding, call the `Blade::withoutDoubleEncoding` method from the `boot` method of your `AppServiceProvider`:

     <?php